A Complete Guide for Dental Crown Procedure

 A dental crown is a guaranteed solution for fragile, liable to fracture, root canal-treated teeth, or even in complete mouth rehabilitation.
 It’s a very common and effective procedure for restoring damaged teeth for long-lasting strength, functionality, and aesthetics.

-If you’re considering getting a dental crown at Sauve Clinic, it’s essential to understand what the procedure entails, who might need it, the different types of crowns available, and what you can expect during and after the treatment.
+If you’re considering getting a dental crown at Suave Clinic, it’s essential to understand what the procedure entails, who needs it, the different types of crowns available, and what you can expect during and after the treatment.
 This thorough guide provides a comprehensive overview to help you make an informed decision about your dental health.

 What Are Dental Crowns?

-They are full-coverage tooth-shaped caps (or hats), permanently cemented to the remaining sound tooth structure and cover the visible part of the crown, its main purpose is to restore the strength, function, longevity, and esthetic shape of the previously damaged tooth.
+They are full-coverage tooth-shaped caps (or hats), permanently cemented to the remaining tooth structure, and cover the visible part of the crown.
+Its main purpose is to restore the strength, function, longevity, and aesthetic appearance of the previously damaged tooth.

 What Are The Benefits of Dental Crowns?

-1. Restoring functionality: dental crowns help restore the functionality of damaged teeth, regaining the normal mastication process as chewing and biting.
+1. Restoring functionality: dental crowns help restore the functionality of damaged teeth, regaining the normal mastication process, which includes chewing and biting.

-2. Protection of weak teeth: Crowns help protect teeth that are weakened by decay, fracture, malformation, large filling, and treatment by root canal treatment.
+2. Protection of weak teeth: Crowns help protect teeth that are weakened by decay, fracture, malformation, large filling, or teeth with pulp therapy.

 3. Improving Esthetics: They enhance the appearance of teeth by covering the damaged teeth, the large dental filling, discolored or misshapen teeth, and severely worn-down teeth.

-4. Restoring missing teeth: the dental crown is the primary unit of the dental bridge (Fixed Partial Denture) which is used to restore one or more missing teeth by relying on neighbor sound teeth.
+4. Restoring missing teeth: a dental crown is the primary unit of the dental bridge (Fixed Partial Denture), which is used to restore one or more missing teeth by relying on neighboring sound teeth.

 Who Needs Dental Crowns?